Press Play: Tracee Ellis Ross & Her ‘Girlfriends’ Dish On ‘Black-ish’ Reunion, Cardi B Hits Up ‘Ellen’ With T.I. & Chance The Rapper

 ICON LIVING: 7 Eye-Opening Details Tracee Ellis Ross Revealed About Her Life In Essence Magazine

-As we previously reported, Golden Brooks, Jill Marie Jones, and Persia White came through for an episode of Black-ish.
+As we previously reported, Golden Brooks, Jill Marie Jones, and Persia White came through for an episode of Black-ish that’s all set to air next week.
 Get into a little BTS-action in the clip up top, courtesy of E!
 Online.